jnalon/fast-fourier-transform/kotlin/README.md

 This folder contains the Kotlin version of the Discrete Fourier Transform.
 Kotlin was created in 2011, and is one of the numerous languages that run over the Java Runtime Environment.
 As such, it benefits from the immense library of modules from, which is always a good thing.
 Contrary to most but a few of the JRE languages, Kotlin is finding some success because it can be used for development of mobile applications, and also because it can be compiled to Javascript, allowing for easy web development.

+Besides allowing access to the extensive library of Java modules, Kotlin tries to make things simpler.
+Static functions can exist on their own (not needing to be encapsulated by a class), classes can be easily extended without subclassing, there is a lot of type inference in compilation, some objects can be deconstructed, and more.
+This makes it easier than Java, makes code more expressive, and no power is lost in this.

 The downside of being a JRE language, as always, is that people might be tempted to write Java using a different syntax.
 Kotlin, however, is very simple, and even if you do this, you end up with efficient programs that are fairly readable.
 Advocates of the language claim that it can be seen as Java if all the verbosity and complexity was removed (Kotlin is not, however, the only JRE-derived language that claims this).
 You can find more information on its [website](https://kotlinlang.org/)